 Rosters are a great way of being involved with your child’s education.
 Both children and parents benefit from the experience of parent roster.
 Roster sheets are drawn up at the start of each term to allow parents to nominate preferences.
 A roster sheet is pinned up in the classroom and a roster duty guide is also on display in the office.
 Please note as the Kindergarten/Pre Primary requires a regular rostered parent it is timetabled prior to each term and the class teachers will contact you.
 Roster hours are just 10 hours per parent, per term.

 Classroom co-ordinators, usually two per class, work with the classroom teacher to co-ordinate fundraising for nominated items e.g. class camps.
-Fundraising ranges from providing a weekly school lunch for students to a sausage sizzle/cake stall at IGA.
+Fundraising ranges from providing a weekly school lunch for students to a sausage sizzle/cake stall.

 There are many other ways parents may assist in the classroom (e.g. covering books).
 Contact your child’s teachers to find out what assistance they need.